lamberta/devkit-doc/api/ui/widget/listview.md

 1. `callback {function(item)}` ---Function to test on each item in the datasource.
 2. Return: `{GCDataSource}`

-Return a datasource with all the items that return `true` for the callback function.
+Returns a new datasource with all the items that return `true` for the callback function.

 ~~~